ClementRepository/TerraformforAbsoluteBeginners/Project 8 Virtual Machines/Virtual Machine.md

 ![alt text](<inbound rules1.jpg>)

-6. In the "Source" box, choose "My IP" from the drop down.
+6. In the "Source" box, choose 0.0.0.0/0 (Which allows all traffic)

-_Note: for practice, 0.0.0.0/0 is ok, but for security, choose your own IP._
+_Note: for practice, 0.0.0.0/0 is ok, but for security in actual work-related situations, choose your own IP option in the drop down._

 7. Go back to your Ec2 dashboard, click "Instances", click your EC2 instance, and find the details tab.
 Copy the IPv4 address listed there.
 8. In your terminal, run the command ```ssh ubuntu@``` followed by the IPv4 address you copied from the details tab, then press enter.
 It will ask you if you want to allow it.
 Type yes and enter.